-Churches and Steeples
+Churches & Steeples

 *Indicates properties listed on the National Register